Healthcare Travel Costs Scheme: Entitlement

 Costs reimbursed are normally for the cheapest suitable mode of transport for the patient's circumstances.
 This may include the cost of a carer, or of accompanying children.
 In most cases this in will be public transport.
-If a car is used reimbursement will be for the cost of fuel at the local mileage rate and unavoidable car parking and toll charges.
+If a car is used, reimbursement will be for the cost of fuel at the local mileage rate, and unavoidable car parking and toll charges.
 It is not uncommon for the cost of taxi fares to be refused, but they are payable if they are reasonably required.
-It is possible to get an advanced payment to help attend an appointment.
-Claims must be made within 3 months.
+It is possible to get an advance payment to help attend an appointment.
+Claims must be made within three months.
 Claims are normally made at the hospital but may be made in arrears, in England, to the Clinical Commissioning Group.

 Administration

 Manchester Health Authority produced a report on the working of the scheme in Greater Manchester in 1997.
 They found a wide variation in the amounts paid out by different hospitals, without any obvious explanation of the differences.
 Some hospitals were reported as adopting a Poor Law approach.
 Patients are expect to take proof that they are eligible to a nominated cashiers' office.
 If they don't have the evidence they may be told to return with it.
-Many cashiers offices close at 4pm, but patients appointments may be later.
+Many cashiers offices close at 4pm, but patients' appointments may be later.
 The benefit system changes but hospitals may not keep up with the changes.